kervinck/floyd/README.md

 Python interface (v0.x)
 =======================
-Note: This interface is planned to change with v1.0 to a class interface!
+Note: This is planned to change into a proper class interface for v1.0!
 ```
 >>> import floyd
 >>> help(floyd)